Courseiva

 Why this answer

-Options B and D are correct.
-The Sprint Backlog is created during Sprint Planning and includes decomposed tasks.
-Option A is false because the Development Team owns the Sprint Backlog.
+Options B and C are correct.
+The Sprint Backlog is created during Sprint Planning (B) and includes tasks decomposed from user stories (C).
+Option A is false because the Sprint Backlog is not just a subset; it includes the plan for delivery.

 MCQmedium